GeoscienceAustralia/sira/_sources/acknowledgements.rst.txt

 Ammar Ahmed: for identifying requirements for improving capabilities in the original software.

-Maruf Rahman: for revision of the 'facility model', input data preservation, and small bug fixes.
+Maruf Rahman: for revision of the 'facility model', input data preservation, and bug fixes.

 Hyeuk Ryu: for identifying bugs, testing, and improvement suggestions.